Yossi4/stocks-k8s/README.md

-# Stock Portfolio Service on Kubernetes (Cloud Computing Assignment #3)
+# Stock Portfolio Service on Kubernetes (Cloud Computing)

 This repository contains the final Kubernetes-based implementation of a highly available, robust stock portfolio application.
 It builds upon previous Docker Compose versions by migrating all services to Kubernetes, leveraging its orchestration, scalability,